 If you do not know about the WEEKDAY function, go to section 3.
-There I have discussed it in details.
+There I have discussed it in detail.

 Now click on the Format option.
 You will get the Format Dialogue Box like this.

 Choose the Color you want.
 I am choosing Red.
 Now click OK.
-You see, cell B4, B8 and B12 have been changed to Red.
+You see, cells B4, B8, and B12 have been changed to Red.
 Because They are all on Sunday.

 Note: If you want to identify any other day than Sunday, write the equivalent number of that day in the Formula Bar of New Formatting Rule Box.

-We can also change the color of all the Dates within some specific days, like last 7 days, last 1 month etc. To do that, Select the Dates (Cell B4 to B12) again, go to Home>Conditional Formatting option under Styles Section.
-Click the Drop Down menu.
+We can also change the color of all the Dates within some specific days, like the last 7 days, the last 1 month, etc. To do that, Select the Dates (Cell B4 to B12) again, go to Home>Conditional Formatting option under Styles Section.
+Click the Drop-Down menu.
 Click on Highlight Cell Rules.
-Then select A Date Occurring option.
+Then select the A Date Occurring option.